MicrosoftDocs/architecture-center/docs/example-scenario/ai/training-python-models-content.md

 1. Python or YAML can configure sets of hyperparameters.

-1. Distributed hyperparameter tuning trains model instances on multiple CPUs and GPUs to identify the best performing model.
+1. Distributed hyperparameter tuning trains model instances on multiple CPUs and GPUs to identify the best-performing model.

 1. An Azure Container Registry model registry holds the trained models.
 Registering the models into the model registry makes them easy to organize and track.